JeffGiroux/f5_terraform/Azure/Standalone/README.md

 - ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
-  - Azure Key Vault secrets - requires identity based role [Provide Access to Key Vaults](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli))
+  - Azure Key Vault secrets - requires user identity with access to key vault [Provide Access to Key Vaults](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli))
     - Performed by VM instance during onboarding to retrieve passwords and private keys
   - Backend pool service discovery - requires "Reader"
     - Performed by F5 Application Services AS3